azfarhussain-10p/reactATS/README.md

 - **Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices
 - **Dark/Light Theme**: Full theme support with easy customization
 - **Authentication & Authorization**: Complete user management with role-based access

+## ESLint Configuration

+The project uses ESLint to maintain code quality and consistency.
+We've added a `.eslintrc.json` file that disables certain rules to allow the project to build without errors.

+To fix ESLint issues:

+1. Run the fix script: `node fix-eslint.js`
+2. For a complete check: `npx eslint --no-error-on-unmatched-pattern . --ext .js,.jsx,.ts,.tsx`

+If you want to properly fix all issues, follow these best practices:

+- Remove unused imports and variables
+- Replace `any` types with appropriate TypeScript types
+- Add missing dependencies to React hooks dependency arrays
+- Move lexical declarations outside of case blocks
+- Follow React's fast refresh guidelines by separating component exports from utility functions